fusion809/fusion809.github.io-old2/_drafts/IDE-TE/16-jedit.md

 ### Features
 As previously mentioned auto-indentation and syntax-highlighting support exists for a long list of computer languages.
 Plugins with extra IDE-like capabilities also exist, including a plugin for using git from within jEdit, another for using a Jython interpreter from within jEdit, another for a Python shell, *etc.*

+### Obtaining It
+It is found in the official repositories of many distributions, but as it is written in Java it is fairly easy to run it without installing it.
+Official Debian and Slackware builds of jEdit are available from its [website](http://www.jedit.org/index.php?page=download).

 ### Advantages (Pros)
 * Easy to obtain it on Linux.
 * Extensively customizable.